lennox55555/HAHD/README.md

 ## Description of Data:
 The data collection utilizes a full stack Hazardous Detection Web App.
 The application implements a careful protocol where each participant undergoes eye calibration before viewing urban driving scenes from the Cityscapes dataset.
 During each 10 second viewing period, the system records precise eye movements and gaze patterns, followed by participant feedback on perceived hazards.

-The dataset contains comprehensive eyetracking data including X and Y gaze coordinates, timestamps, viewing durations, and hazard servity selection.
+The dataset contains eyetracking data including X and Y gaze coordinates, timestamps, viewing durations, and hazard servity selection.
 This information is complemented by metadata containing test set identifiers, image references, and detailed session information.
 The image data consists of a carefully curated subset of the Cityscapes dataset, organized into nine test sets that represent diverse urban driving scenarios.

 All data is structured for research accessibility, with gaze data stored in CSV format and images maintained in JPG format.
 A dedicated mapping file provides clear relationships between original Cityscapes identifiers and the study's naming conventions, ensuring seamless integration with existing research frameworks.